Stephanie Hartman, MA

 Currently I am a group co facilitator at WINGS foundation.
 WINGS provides services for adult survivors of childhood sexual abuse and their loved ones.
 I co facilitate a women’s group where the women can process through their journey of healing from sexual trauma.
 My role is to provide safety, stability and structure to the group.

-I opened my private practice, specializing in trauma sensitive therapy, in 2015 where I now counsel individual adolescent and adult clients.
+I opened my private practice, specializing in trauma sensitive therapy, in 2015 where I now counsel individual adult clients.

 Why I became a therapist: